 15. Visit Maggie’s secret garden and fishing pond

 The village of Bispham has a beautiful Crook Hall Farm surrounded by the country side.
 There are three fishing ponds with traditional methods to manage the ponds.
 Maggie’s Pond is in the secret garden located just a short walk from the cottages.
 It’s an extremely peaceful, well sheltered and comfortable fishing spot.
-If you’re looking for relaxing days out in Lancashire, this is a great shout.
+If you’re looking for relaxing days out in Lancashire for adults, this is a great shout.

 The pond has a variety of fish like Chub, Tench, Barbel, Roach, Rudd, Perch and common Carp, Grass carp and mirror carp.
 The other two ponds – Joe’s and Nora’s Pond – are a little further along among the trees and hedges with a variety of fish.

 Stay in one of the cottages here to enjoy the impressive sunrise and sunset.